AnshikaGupta-1/Credit-Card-Fraud-Detection/README.md

    ```bash
    pip install pandas numpy matplotlib seaborn scikit-learn jupyter
    ```
-3. Make sure `creditcard.csv` is in the same directory as the notebook.
+3. Download `creditcard.csv` from [Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud) and place it in the repo folder, alongside the notebook.
 4. Launch the notebook:
    ```bash
    jupyter notebook Credit_Card_Fraud_Detection.ipynb
    ```

-## 📝 Notebook Consolidation

-This repo originally had two notebooks covering very similar ground.
-After reviewing both in detail:

-- **Notebook 1** (kept, now `Credit_Card_Fraud_Detection.ipynb`) has the most complete modeling coverage — it's the only one with a full SVM hyperparameter search across three kernels — plus more thorough step-by-step markdown explanations, and no faulty aggregate results table.
-- **Notebook 2** (removed) had some nice extra preprocessing touches (duplicate removal, a correlation heatmap, SMOTE-based class balancing) but its final model-comparison table reused variable names between the Naive Bayes and Random Forest sections, making some of its reported numbers unreliable, and it dropped the SVM section entirely.

-Rather than maintain two overlapping, partially-buggy notebooks, they've been consolidated into one.
-If you'd like, the duplicate-removal and SMOTE-balancing ideas from Notebook 2 would be a great addition to bring back into the kept notebook as a follow-up improvement.

 ## 🔮 Future Improvements

-- Balance the training data with SMOTE or class weighting and compare against the current (unbalanced) results
+- Balance the training data with SMOTE / Borderline-SMOTE or class weighting and compare against the current (unbalanced) results
 - Try gradient-boosted models (XGBoost, LightGBM)
 - Build a simple inference script / API for scoring new transactions
 - Track experiments with something like MLflow for cleaner model comparison